milind15/elk/README.md

 f.
 Troubleshooting Guidelines:

-    Inorder to run elasticsearch as a container.The vm.max_map_count kernel setting needs to be set to at least 262144 for production use. run command : sysctl -w vm.max_map_count=262144
+    Inorder to run elasticsearch as a container.The vm.max_map_count kernel setting needs to be set to at least 262144. run command : sysctl -w vm.max_map_count=262144
     Make sure to allow http traffic on port 5601 & port 9200 to access kibana & Elasticsearch from your browser.